 6) The entrant must sign in the honey by 10 am Saturday, June 15, to allow judging to start on a very tight schedule.
 If there are many entries, there will be a preliminary judging (elimination round) in the morning and a final round in the afternoon.

-8) The winner will be announced before the end of the meeting.
+8) The winners will be announced before the end of the meeting.
 Honey not consumed during the judging can be reclaimed at that time.

 9) Rules are subject to change.
 If they must be changed to accommodate unforeseen circumstances, they will be restated before the judging starts.

 If you have questions or need clarification, contact Suzy Spencer (contest organizer) at firstname.lastname@example.org.